indie/mastodon/ApacheConfigDocs/localhost_setup.md

 Finally, confirm you have a recent version

-To build a local development environment that actually runs Mastodon like it will be on a production server, a user named `mastodon` needs to exist; let's set that up with your postgres:
+To build a local development environment that actually runs Mastodon like it will be on a production server, a user named `mastodon` needs to exist; set that up with your postgres:

-     $ sudo -u postgres psql
-     psql (10.8 (Ubuntu 10.8-0ubuntu0.18.10.1))
-     Type "help" for help.

      postgres=# CREATE USER mastodon CREATEDB;
      CREATE ROLE